pascalduez/postcss-apply/README.md

 Allows for keeping resolved declarations and `@apply` rules alongside.

 ### `sets`
-type: `Object`
+type: `{ [customPropertyName]: Object | String }`
 default: `{}`
 Allows you to pass an object of custom property sets for `:root`.
-These definitions will be prepended, in such overriden by the one declared in CSS if they share the same name.
+These definitions will be prepended, in such overridden by the one declared in CSS if they share the same name.
 The keys are automatically prefixed with the CSS `--` to make it easier to share sets in your codebase.